PHD in Pharmacology: Course Details, Colleges, Fees, Eligibility, and Career Scope in India - FindMyCollege

 Exam Name Exam Type Eligibility Entrance Exam Syllabus

-CSIR-NET National Level M.Sc. or equivalent in relevant field; 55% marks Life Sciences, Chemical Sciences, and related subjects
+CSIR-NET National Level M.Sc.
+Or equivalent in relevant field; 55% marks Life Sciences, Chemical Sciences, and related subjects

 GATE National Level Bachelor’s degree in Engineering/Technology/Architecture or Master’s degree in relevant field; 60% marks Engineering subjects, including Pharmacology and related fields